PolicyCraft: Supporting Collaborative and Participatory Policy Design through Case-Grounded Deliberation: Field Study

 To understand how people use PolicyCraft and how its case-grounded approach shapes collaborative policy development, we conducted an evaluation study in university classes.
 In this context, we aim to support students in collaboratively designing course policies regarding which uses of generative AI should be allowed in class.
 Since students are directly impacted by course policies, engaging them in the design process, rather than leaving it solely to instructors, has potential to produce policies that students find more reasonable and legitimate~\cite{hess2007collaborative,moreno2005sharing,shor1996students}.
 This process also provides students to learn more about each other's perspectives and build consensus around course practices and policies.

 Our evaluation primarily consists of a three-day field study.
 We ran the study in two classes taught by two of the co-authors who were open to incorporating students' input into their course policies on generative AI.
+Both courses were electives open to undergraduate and graduate students, focusing on the study and design of human interactions with technologies.
 In each class, we randomly divided the students into two groups.
 One group of students collaboratively designed course policies using the \textbf{full version of PolicyCraft}.
-The other group of students used a \textbf{baseline version}, which only included the policy-level features (policy creation, editing, and discussion), without any case-level features such as case creation, the case repository, the AI assistants that scaffold case-grounded policy design.
+The other group of students used a \textbf{baseline version}, which only included the policy-level features (policy creation, editing, and discussion), without any case-level features such as case creation, the case repository, or the AI assistants that scaffold case-grounded policy design.
 Students in the baseline condition were still able to discuss cases, if they so chose, using the system's discussion features.
 However, they were not explicitly supported by the system in discussing and using cases to drive iterative policy design.
 Students in each class designed their course policies independently from the other class, as each class had its unique learning goals.
+The number of students in each class and condition is shown in Table \ref{table:policy_stats}.
 In addition to the main field study, we conducted two brief surveys to better understand students' perceptions of the process and external raters' opinions on the final policies.
 All studies were approved by the university's institutional review board (IRB) where studies were conducted.